apache/incubator-kie-tools/packages/kogito-management-console/README.md

 The port used internally on the container can be changed:

-When building, set the `RUNTIME_TOOLS_MANAGEMENT_CONSOLE_WEBAPP_IMAGE__port` environment variable to any port you want, and the Containerfile will be built using that port.
+When building, set the `KOGITO_MANAGEMENT_CONSOLE__port` environment variable to any port you want, and the Containerfile will be built using that port.